streamlink/streamlink/docs/install.rst

 If a package is not available on your platform, or if it's out of date, then Streamlink can be installed via `pip`_, the Python package manager.

-Before running :command:`pip`, make sure that it's the Python 3 version of `pip`_ (to check, run :command:`pip --version`).
-On some systems, this isn't the case by default and an alternative, like :command:`pip3` for example, needs to be run instead.

 .. warning::

     On Linux, when not using a `virtual environment`_, it is recommended to **install custom python packages like this